bitcoin-sv/bsv-components-library/doc/README.md

 Tx tx = Tx.builder(TX_BYTES).build();
 ```

 you can also make any changes you like before calling the *build()* method.
-And if you want to make change to an existing *Tx* object, you need to create a new one doing just that:
+And if you want to make change to an existing *Tx* object, you need to create a new one before that:

 ```
 Tx originalTx = ...